koushik80/city-bike/README.md

 <h4 align="left" font="bold">Recommended</h4>

-- [x] Import data from the CSV files to a database or in-memory storage
+- [:heavy_check_mark:] Import data from the CSV files to a database or in-memory storage
 - [x] Validate data before importing
 - [x] Don't import journeys that lasted for less than ten seconds
 - [x] Don't import journeys that covered distances shorter than 10 meters